-UTSUWA-NO-YAKATA Canada has been a well known Japanese tableware store in Canada for decades.
+UTSUWA-NO-YAKATA Canada is Japanese owned/operated tableware store in Canada for decades.
 We have been introducing authentic Japanese pottery as well as Japanese culture that is widely appreciated here.

-Our quality pottery is imported directly from the Mino, Arita, Banko, Iga, Shigaraki, Kutani regions and more in Japan.
+Our quality pottery is imported directly from the Mino, Arita, Banko, Iga, Shigaraki, Kutani regions and more in Japan, and is widely appreciated by retail customers and more, restaurants, hotels and re-sellers.
 The variety of beautiful Wa-zakka items (classic Japanese accessories and decorations) we carry is also a very popular and great gift idea for a wide range of customers.

 With the best our knowledge and experience, we continue to provide the best quality, yet affordable, products to our customers!